jeromedejaegher/SVD-evolutive-CNN/README.md

 Thus, it enables a re-use of weights of a previously trained network, saving time and energy-consumption.

 ## Results :
 Tested on the MNIST datasets, gives a 98,5% accuracy with a light 6-layers ResNet, with only 12.5k params (starting from 2M params).
+This reduction can be reached within hours, without loss of stability (on this easy dataset).

 ## Directions to improve the model :
 - On Residual Blocks, perform svd on Id + AB instead of A and B